tnebooks/11th-english/content.en/once-upon-a-time/_index.md

 They used to laugh with their hearts

 And laugh with their eyes:

 But now they only **laugh with their teeth**

 While their **ice-block-cold eyes**

 **Search behind my shadow.**

 There was a time indeed

 They used to shake hands with their hearts

  But that’s gone, son

  Now they shake hands without hearts

-** While their left hands search
+**While their left hands search**

- My empty pockets.**
+**My empty pockets**.

 “Feel at home!”, “Come again”:

 They say, and when I come

 Again and feel

 At home, once, twice

 There will be no thrice -

 For then I find doors shut on me.

 So I have learnt many things,

 son I have learned to wear many faces

 Like dresses – home face

 Office face, street face, host face

-** Cocktail face,** with all their ** conforming smiles
+**Cocktail face**, with all their **conforming smiles**

- Like a fixed portrait smile.**
+**Like a fixed portrait smile.**

 And I have learned too

 To laugh with only my teeth

 And shake hands without my heart

 I have also learned to say “Goodbye”

 When I mean **“Good-riddance”:**

 To say “Glad to meet you”

 Without being glad; and to say “It’s been

 Nice talking to you”, after being bored

 But believe me, son

 I want to be what I used to be

 When I was like you.
 I want

 To unlearn all these muting things

 Most of all, I want to relearn

 How to laugh, for my laugh in the mirror

- Shows only my teeth like a snake’s bare** fangs!**
+Shows only my teeth like a snake’s bare**fangs!**